Yeshivah Gedolah of Johannesburg

 Yeshivah Gedolah of Johannesburg was one of the first Yeshivot established in South Africa.
 Since its founding in 1978, it has played an important - though understated - role in the South African religious community.
+It was established and headed by Rosh Yeshiva Rabbi Azriel Goldfein until his death in 2007, and is now headed by his sons Rabbi Avraham and Rabbi David Goldfein.
 It is based in Glenhazel, Johannesburg.
-It was established and headed by Rosh Yeshiva Rabbi Azriel Goldfein until his death in 2007, and is now headed by his sons Rabbi Avraham and Rabbi David Goldfein.
-The Yeshiva accommodates students from across the spectrum of Orthodoxy.
+It accommodates students from across the spectrum of Orthodoxy.
 The Hirsch Lyons Primary and High Schools are associated with the Yeshivah.

 Rabbi Goldfein studied in Telz Yeshiva, under great rabbis who survived the Holocaust, and was a lifelong talmid muvhak (prominent student) of Rabbi Mordechai Gifter.
 During this time, he developed a "love of and profound knowledge of" the writings of the Maharal of Prague.
 With his wife Clarice Goldfein, he came to South Africa from the United States in 1972, "with a mission to establish an authentic, world-class yeshiva... for the training of South African rabbis for South Africa", and "Yeshivah Gedolah" was established the next year, originally based at the Yeshiva College of South Africa.

 Rabbi Avraham Goldfein studied at Telz in Cleveland for four years.
-In addition to studying at the Yeshivah Gedolah under his father, where he received semichah he also studied at Yeshivas Netzach Yisroel in Israel.
+In addition to studying at the Yeshivah Gedolah under his father, where he received semichah (ordination) he also studied at Yeshivas Netzach Yisroel in Israel.
 Rabbi David Goldfein completed his schooling through correspondence and learnt under his father from the age of 15.

 The Yeshivah's derech (educational model) is built on two main approaches.
 Primarily, the Yeshivah follows the "Telshe derech", stressing Mussar (Ethics) and Derech Eretz (character and behaviour) alongside Talmud study.
 Secondly, and in complementary fashion, the derech of the Maharal influences the Yeshivah's approach to learning, and more particularly, its Hashkafa ("worldview").
 Additional to these, there is a further and direct link to the Lithuanian yeshivas: In the 1980s, Rabbi Jacob Symanowitz of the Johannesburg Beth Din, taught the shiur ("lecture") in Yoreh Deah, including to the current Roshei Yeshiva, who subsequently studied with him for several years.
 He, in turn, had studied in Yeshiva Ohel Torah-Baranovich under Elchonon Wasserman, as well as in Mir and Slabodka and received semichah - Yadin Yadin - from Meyer Abovitz.